Meet our vet - Rob

-When the time comes, I will ensure your pet's final moments are peaceful and relaxed in the place they call home.
+When the time comes, I will use my expertise in end-of-life care to ensure your pet's final moments are peaceful, dignified and relaxed in the place they call home.

-If you would like to know how other families have found my service, I encourage you to read my reviews on my Facebook page or my Google page
+If you would like to read first-hand accounts of how other families have experienced my service, please visit my Facebook page or my Google page.
+You can also follow me on Facebook for updates and support.

 Frequently asked questions